-Decades of progress made towards designing provably good algorithms for the classic sequence to sequence alignment problems serves as the foundation for mapping tools currently used in genomics, and similar efforts are necessary for sequence to graph alignment.
-To address the growing list of biological applications that require aligning sequences to a graph, several heuristics [9,11,12,15,16] and a few provably good algorithms [26,29,31] have been developed in recent years.
-In addition, sequence to graph alignment has been studied much earlier in the string literature through its counterpart, approximate pattern matching to hypertext [17].
-Since then, important complexity results and algorithms have been obtained for different variants of this problem [1,20,30].
+Decades of progress made toward designing provably good algorithms for the classic sequence-tosequence alignment problems serves as the foundation for mapping tools currently used in genomics, and similar efforts are necessary for sequence-to-graph alignment.
+To address the growing list of biological applications that require aligning sequences to a graph, several heuristics (Huang et al., 2013; Limasset et al., 2016; Liu et al., 2016; Garrison et al., 2018; Guo et al., 2018; Heydari et al., 2018; Rakocevic et al., 2019) and a few provably good algorithms (Sirén et al., 2014; Rautiainen and Marschall, 2017; Kavya et al., 2019) have been developed in recent years.
+In addition, sequence-to-graph alignment has been studied much earlier in the string literature through its counterpart, approximate pattern matching to hypertext (Manber and Wu, 1992).
+Since then, important complexity results and algorithms have been obtained for different variants of this problem (Amir et al., 2000; Navarro, 2000; Thachuk, 2013).

-Many versions of the classic sequence to sequence alignment problem were considered in the literature, e.g., different alignment modes - local/global, scoring functions - linear/affine/arbitrary gap penalty, and so on [21].
+Many versions of the classic sequence-to-sequence alignment problem were considered in the literature, for example, different alignment modes-local/global, and scoring functions-linear/affine/arbitrary gap penalty (Navarro, 2001).
 The list further proliferates when considering a graph-based reference.
-This is because the nature of the problem changes depending on whether the input graphs are cyclic or acyclic [20], and whether edits are allowed in the graph, or query, or both [1].
+This is because the nature of the problem changes depending on whether the input graphs are cyclic or acyclic (Navarro, 2000), and whether edits are allowed in the graph or query, or both (Amir et al., 2000).
+The alignment routine to directed acyclic graphs (DAGs) is often referred to as partial order alignment (Lee et al., 2002) in bioinformatics.

-In this paper, we present new complexity results and improved algorithms for multiple variants of the sequence to graph alignment problem.
+In this article, we present new complexity results and improved algorithms for multiple variants of the sequence-to-graph alignment problem.
+The proposed results hold for general directed graphs, that is, the graphs can contain cycles.
 Consider a query sequence of length m and a directed graph G(V, E) with string-labeled vertices, over the alphabet $\Sigma$ .
 We make the following contributions: